privacybydesign/irmamobile/README.md

       echo 'export ANDROID_HOME="/YOUR/PATH/TO/android-sdk"' >> "$HOME/.bashrc"
       echo 'export PATH="$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools:$PATH"' >> "$HOME/.bashrc"

-* Download Flutter from the [download page](https://flutter.dev/docs/get-started/install) and follow their installation steps.
+* Download Flutter 1.22.6 from the [Flutter SDK Releases page](https://flutter.dev/docs/development/tools/sdk/releases) and follow the [installation steps](https://flutter.dev/docs/get-started/install).
 Make sure to update your $PATH again.

 * Run `flutter doctor` to see what steps remain to get a fully operational development environment for flutter (this may include accepting the android licenses).
 At this point you could also